When is the best time to visit Istanbul?

 Weather & Atmosphere

 Winter presents Istanbul at its most authentic and least touristic.
 Temperatures typically range from 5–10°C (41–50°F), with occasional dips below freezing.
-Snowfall is possible but rarely lasts more than a few days, transforming the city's domes and minarets into a magical winter wonderland when it does occur.
+Snowfall is possible but rarely lasts more than a few days, turning the domes and minarets white for a day or two when it does occur.

 The season brings moody, atmospheric days perfect for exploring Istanbul's rich indoor cultural offerings — from museums and palaces to the steamy warmth of traditional hammams (Turkish baths).